Is It Safe to Travel to Puerto Rico in 2026?

 Solo Travelershigh

-Solo travelers face a significant risk of petty crime, such as pickpocketing, especially in crowded areas and public transport hubs.
+Solo travelers face significant risks from petty crime, such as pickpocketing and purse snatching, especially in crowded areas and during demonstrations.

 Business Travelersmoderate

-Business travelers may encounter disruptions due to civil unrest and should be cautious of their surroundings, particularly during demonstrations.
+Business travelers may encounter disruptions due to civil unrest and power outages, which can affect meetings and transportation.

 Familiesmoderate